READ INSTRUCTIONS BEFORE PLANTING YOUR MOSS.

 High heeled shoes, repeated heavy foot traffic, and running children do not bode well for moss.
 Light foot traffic with flat-soled shoes is fine.
 Dry moss is much more likely to "scuff" or peel up, so regular watering or misting not only keeps moss a lustrous green, but also significantly minimizes damage from pedestrian traffic or from birds.

-The most important thing to remember following transplanting is to mist the moss regularly for the first 3 weeks, or as needed depending on climate, site and weather conditions.
+The most important thing to remember following transplanting is to mist the moss regularly for the first week, or as needed depending on climate, site and weather conditions.
 Misting in the morning or in the evening is best for moss, but never during extremely hot or sunny times of the day.
-Using rainwater, distilled or reverse osmosis is much preferable to any type of chlorinated or salty water, or even well water.
 Watering moss gardens in hot weather is an invitation to fungal development and is not recommended - it is actually better to let the moss dry out than to over water.
-If you put the moss in the right place and just water it in well a couple of times and than simply let mother nature take over, it responds much better.
+If you put the moss in the right place after the first week its best to simply let mother nature take over, it responds much better.
 It may dry out and not look great at times, but when the rain comes, the lush green returns.
 Don't baby your moss sometimes neglect is just what it needs!
-Just make sure your site is in a shady location- no more than 1 hour of sun a day.
+For shade mosses, Just make sure your site is in a shady location- no more than 1 hour of sun a day.
+If you purchased Sun Tolerant Moss it can safely be placed in a part to full sun area.
 Note: Haircap Moss may appear dried out and shriveled upon receipt of delivery.
 A thorough watering will restore the plants to there normal appearance in just a few minutes!